fehmi/simply.js/docs/framer.md

 ### Prevent Flicker (FOUC)

-To avoid flicker during load, use a conditional based on prop availability or set a `data.ready` flag.
+To prevent flickering (Flash of Unstyled Content) during loading, use a conditional based on property availability or set a `data.ready` flag.

 ```html
 <html>